RequestNetwork/web-components/packages/create-invoice-form/README.md

 You can directly pass props into the create-invoice-form web component without needing to create references or use workarounds.

-##### Important Note on Currencies Prop

-- The currencies prop is now optional.
-- If you include the currencies prop and follow the proper format, it will override the default currencies.
-- To use the default currencies list, simply omit the currencies prop.

 ```tsx
 import Head from "next/head";
 import { config } from "@/utils/config";